jdiggity22/rtp-bootcamp/Labs_development/Labs_development/ICP-Install-Labs/correcting-login-problems.md

 kubectl --kubeconfig=/var/lib/kubelet/kubelet-config get pods -n kube-system -o wide
 ```

-*TBD* The `/var/lib/kubelet/kubelet-config` file may exist only on the master node.
+The `/var/lib/kubelet/kubelet-config` file exists on all the nodes.

+The `master` node also has `/var/lib/kubelet/kubectrl-config` which is needed for certain commands that require super-user permissions.

 The above `get pods` command should dump out a list of all the `kube-system` pods and information about that particularly the `state`.